Clownacy/clownaudio/README.md

-clownaudio aims to be bloat-free and dependency-free: each decoding backend can be toggled at compile-time, and an effort is made to provide multiple backends for individual formats, to allow the user a choice between standard libraries (such as libvorbis), and lightweight in-tree libraries (such as stb_vorbis).
+clownaudio aims to be bloat-free and dependency-free: each decoding backend can be toggled at compile-time, and an effort is made to provide multiple backends for individual formats, to allow the user a choice between standard libraries (such as libvorbis), and lighter in-tree libraries (such as stb_vorbis).

 ## Playback backends

-In addition, clownaudio utilises the following libraries to provide
+In addition, clownaudio utilises one of the following libraries to provide
 audio-playback:

 Library   | Licence  | Included in-tree